lebiru/Lebiru.FileService/README.md

   - Monitor file operations through Hangfire dashboard at `/hangfire`
   - "Delete All Files" feature for admins with proper cleanup of all related data
 - **User Interface**:
+  - Permanent sidebar navigation for quick access to all app features
   - Image previews for supported formats (PNG, JPG, GIF, BMP)
   - Click previews to view full-size images
   - Toggle dark mode for comfortable viewing